nubivagant/2021-site/pages/about.md

 ### Currently...

-I'm a Lead Organisation Designer in our Service and Organisation Design practice at [TPX Impact (formerly FutureGov &#9829;)](https://www.tpximpact.com) – a digital, design and transformation consultancy building a better future for people, places and the planet.
+I'm a Design Lead in our Service and Organisation practice at [TPX Impact (formerly FutureGov &#9829;)](https://www.tpximpact.com) – a digital, design and transformation consultancy building a better future for people, places and the planet.

 ### Before that...